Alone, Broken, Discarded but not Defeated!

 We all know life-and-death situations aren't limited to extreme mountaineers, or even to people hiking in the wilderness.
-They can surprise us in the workplace, at home, or when you visit a store to pick up a few things for a DIY project.
+They can surprise us in the workplace, at home, or when you visit a store to pickup a few things for a DIY project!

-That is exactly what happened to Dr. Dana Price; a successful anesthesiologist.
-Dana had reached every goal that she had ever set in the medical world as well as the equine arena; where she had raised and showed champion Arabian horses since she was a small child.
+That is exactly what happened to Dr. Dana Price; Dana had reached every goal that she had ever set in the Anesthesia world as well as the equine arena; where she had raised and showed champion Arabian horses since she was a small child.
 All seemed perfect in her world, until that fateful day on Nov.
 8, 2003.
 An ordinary weekend trip to a home improvement store to pick up some lumber for the stable, when a pallet of 16ft. lumber fell on her.
 The results: a broken neck, both legs, ankles, both arms with accompanying massive brain, eye and facial trauma.
 A Life flight to Baylor hospital in Dallas, the doctors now faced the unsurmountable task of saving her life and putting her back together again.

 Fast forward to 2005 after multiple surgeries and physical therapy, Dana began to comprehend the extent of her injuries.
 She was still learning how to speak when the flood of questions bombarded her.
 “Will I be able to work again?”
 “How am I going to pay all my medical bills?”
 “Will I be able to walk and talk again?“

 Dana never saw a penny from the home improvement store, so paying for these bills were now on her shoulders as well as trying to figure out her future.
 Her friends had given up and went on with their lives; her social safety net was gone.

 There she was; alone, broken, and forgotten.
 “I remember sitting up in bed one day and saying to myself, “You have got to get in gear and get going!
 You have a lot to do!”.